 T-ball is an introductory baseball game that teaches kids basic baseball skills like hitting off a tee, throwing, catching, and running bases.
 It’s an ideal first team sport that helps develop hand-eye coordination and teamwork.

 Baseball or softball is ideal for kids aged six years and above, helping them develop hand-eye coordination, strategic thinking, teamwork, and sportsmanship in a fun environment.
+If your child becomes passionate about baseball, attending a live game can be an unforgettable experience.
+Grab your 2023 Dodgers Tickets and cheer for your favorite team together!

 4. Gymnastics (Ages 3+)